MSW Admissions & Application Requirements

 Social Work practice is unique in that person-in-environment is the focus, taking into account the complexity of human experience at the individual level as influenced by policies, communities, state and federal laws, etc., that either support well-being or provide barriers to individuals’ or families’ abilities to function at optimal levels.
 The NASW Code of Ethics addresses these complex issues and provides guidance for practice and a framework for resolving ethical dilemmas.
 There is rarely only one answer or one course of action in the dilemmas social workers face.

 To help the MSW Admission Committee determine the applicant’s ability to think critically about the complex and multi-level challenges in social work practice, he/she is required to write an essay after choosing one of the case studies provided.
 The applicant should write an essay identifying factors which should be considered if the applicant were the social worker in the case.
-The applicant also should consider the NASW Code of Ethics and which elements of the NASW Code of Ethics the applicant believes would bear on the case.
+Including how the applicant believes the NASW Code of Ethics would bear on the case.

 The Admission Committee is interested in hearing the applicant’s critical thought about which factors should be considered and why.
 How does the case relate to the NASW Code of Ethics?
 How would the applicant prioritize competing demands or resolve ethical dilemmas?
 If there is missing information, how would the applicant go about gathering this information?
-Applicants should focus on the Preamble and Purpose of the Code of Ethics, and then under “Ethical Standards,” use the “Social Workers’ Ethical Responsibilities to Clients” section in their essay.
+Applicants should focus on the Preamble and Purpose of the Code of Ethics, and then under “Ethical Standards,” reference and cite the “Social Workers’ Ethical Responsibilities to Clients” section in their essay.
 Click here for Critical Thinking Essay Case Studies (choose one).
 Reapplicants must choose a different case study in their new application.

 The applicant’s essay should be between four to five double-spaced pages, created in Microsoft Word using Times New Roman 12 point font, with one-inch margins.
 If the work of others is used or referenced, APA format must be followed.